-No matter where in Florida you may live, keeping our children and students safe is a community responsibility.
+Regardless of where you live in Florida, keeping our children and students safe is a community responsibility.
 There are many guidelines put in place to ensure that our students arrive to and from school safely every single day - designated crosswalks, safety patrol guards, seat belt laws, and so on.
 But one law that is absolutely crucial - and yet often gets ignored - is ALWAYS stopping behind a school bus.

 The state of Florida pulls no punches when it comes to the safety of its students.
-They also take into account which side of the bus you chose when violating the law.
-While neither side is necessarily "safer," the amount of danger to kids sharply increases if you pass the bus on the right-hand side, as this is the side that the children use to step off of the bus, and therefore are more likely to be struck by your car.
+They even take into account which side of the bus you chose when violating the law.
+While neither side is necessarily "safer," the amount of danger to kids sharply increases if you pass the bus on the right-hand side, as this is the side that the children use to step off of the bus.

 - If you pass the bus on the right-hand side, you will pay a minimum fine of $265 for your first offense.
 A second offense within 5 years of this nature carries an additional $265 fine, as well as the suspension of your license for 180 days to one year and a mandatory court hearing.

 - Drivers who pass on the left-hand side are no less culpable for their actions.
 Your first offense will cost you $165, and a second offense will add another $165 to that total, along with license suspension of 90 days to 6 months.

 You will also be required to attend and successfully complete a basic driver improvement course.
 As of October 2009, the state mandates your enrollment into a Florida state approved traffic school course, and you must complete the course within the time allotted by the court.
 Submission of successful completion proves to the state that you have reviewed and refreshed your knowledge of Florida traffic laws, including those dealing with school zones and school buses.